ololoshka2871/nanoFramework.Hardware.Esp32.DynamicIndication/README.md

 6. Build and flash nf-interpreter into ESP32

-7. Add reference to **nanoFramework.Hardware.Esp32.DynamicIndication** in your C# project.
+7. Add reference to **nanoFramework.Hardware.Esp32.DynamicIndication** library into your C# project.

 8. Build and deploy application into ESP32